Dornsbach/ELK_PROJECT/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the _____ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Local WorkStation #1 Public IP

 Machines within the network can only be accessed by _____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_